 #2 Protection against Brute Force attacks

-Almost a billion times a month, websites with the above Brute Force Attacks attacked.
-Well, if yours WordPress hoster has already taken care of.
-Our RB Login Protector appears in front of your WP login area and 'blacklists' IP addresses that repeatedly try to log in with incorrect login data.
+Almost a billion times a month websites are attacked with the above described Brute Force Attacks described above.
+Good if your WordPress web hoster has already taken care of this.
+Our RB Login Protector will get in front of your WP login area and 'blacklist' IP addresses that repeatedly try to log in with fake login credentials.

-In your BOXsettings you can define exactly after how many login attempts this lock should take effect and how long the respective IPs are locked out.
-In combination with a strong password, it is practically impossible to access the website this way.
+In the settings of your BOX you can define exactly after how many login attempts this block should take effect and how long the relevant IPs are blocked.
+In combination with a strong password, it is practically impossible to gain access to the website in this way.

 #3 WP Session Eraser

-According to it you GDPR should save as little data as possible.
-We will help you with that!
-Our tool for more data economy - the WordPress Session Eraser - deletes the WordPress sessions of all your users from the database after an interval defined by you.
-You can set this interval in your BOXsettings in our dashboard for each one BOX individually.
+According to GDPR , you should store as little data as possible.
+We help you with that!
+Our tool for more data economy - the WordPress Session Eraser - deletes the WordPress sessions of all your users from the database after a defined interval.
+You can set this interval individually for each BOX in your BOX settings in our dashboard.